Information Security Operations Management Manual

 Separation of Development, Testing and Production Environments

-(17) Development and testing environments must be separated from production environments to reduce the risk of unauthorised access or accidental damage their integrity or contents.
+(17) Development and testing environments must be separated from production environments to reduce the

 - separate production environments from test and development environments by using different servers, networks and, where possible, different domains;